lambdaclass/cairo-vm_in_go/README.md

 ##### Hint Interaction: Ids

-Ids are hint's way to interact with variables in a cairo program.
+Ids are hints' way to interact with variables in a cairo program.
 For example, if I declare a variable `n` in my cairo code, I can access that `n` variable inside a hint using `ids.n`.

 The following cairo snippet would print the number 17